salih18/salih18/README.md

   <br>

   <p>
-    Here is an excerpt of the tech stacks and interests I have used so far.
+    Here is an excerpt of the tech stacks and the interests I have used so far.
   </p>

 </div>